• Inbound Receiving Systems vs Outbound Shipping

 Efficiency simply means doing something more quickly and accurately with fewer resources.
 But some efficient processes also free up resources that can be used downstream.

 For example, take Goods to Person Picking.
 Instead of a human picker traveling down aisle after aisle, this automation uses mobile shelving that moves atop picking robots.
-These robot travel around and pick up each shelf, then bring the shelves to the picker.
+These robots travel around and pick up each shelf, then bring the shelves to the picker.
 The obvious benefits of this type of automation are the increased picking speed and efficiency.
 The hidden side-effect of this is an increase in the storage density of the facility.
-Goods to Person robotic picking removes the need for wide aisles to accommodate carts, pickers, and pallet-jacks, as the robots move under the shelving units.
-Shelving units only needs enough space to slide past each other.
-This is just one of many examples of how automating can solve warehouse bottlenecks.
+Goods-to-person robotic picking removes the need for wide aisles to accommodate carts, pickers, and pallet-jacks, as the robots move under the shelving units.
+Shelving units only need enough space to slide past each other.
+This is just one of many examples of how automation can solve warehouse bottlenecks.

 Simply narrowing aisles has been shown to free up around 20% of warehouse floor space, and some estimates suggest possible savings of 50%.
 So imagine the space that could be saved with virtually no aisles!
 What would you do with 50% more warehouse space?
 This is space that can be used for new activities (kitting, for example), or to add new product lines (or for 3PLs, new customers).